UnPolacoLoco/rc-car-demo/README.md

 A demonstration using LEDs on a breadboard for my Arduino RC Goliath mod.
 This repo contains code that can be used to exemplify movement and other features of my Arduino RC Goliath on a breadboard with a couple LEDs.
-Built and tested on ARDUINO 1.8.4 IDE.
+Built and tested on ARDUINO 1.8.4 IDE..

 # Installation